RayYoh/RobotLearning/README.md

     You are suppossed to choose your research direction and read relevant papers.
 You should learn how other researchers have done experiments using related algorithms.

-6. Last but not list, you should learn how to use the environments and simulators, e.g. OpenAI Gym, ROS, MoJoCo etc. Click [here](https://blog.csdn.net/qq_39816905/article/details/118415701) for more details.
+6. Last but not list, you should learn how to use the ***environments and simulators***, e.g. OpenAI Gym, ROS, MoJoCo etc. Click [here](https://blog.csdn.net/qq_39816905/article/details/118415701) for more details.